 Done! - We secured an adorable mobile market trailer named “Gayle” thanks to funding from MDAR (Mass Department of Agricultural Resources).

 Our goal is to expand, develop and support a variety of funding streams for consumer incentives that focus on local purchasing of fruits and vegetables for low income residents in Lynn.

 One Year Plan:

 Develop a network of local farmers and consumers that can advocate for the Healthy Incentives Program (HIP) at key moments throughout the year - ongoing.

-Gather state data on HIP to share information with institutions and community members by the winter of 2018.
 Done! - MA Food Trust has put together a very informative resource page that is easily accessible.
 Please click here.